unpoly/unpoly-site/README.md

 - [unpoly.com](https://unpoly.com) is a static site.
 It uses Unpoly for its frontend.
 - We use [Middleman](https://middlemanapp.com/), a static site generator based on Ruby.
 - Page sources can be found in `source`.
 We mostly use ERB templates.
 - All API references and package overviews are parsed live from the Unpoly source code.
 See *Updating API documentation* and *How API documentation is parsed*.
-- There is a symlink pointing to a local copy of the Unpoly source code in `vendor/unpoly-local` .
+- There is a symlink pointing to a local copy of the Unpoly source code in `vendor/unpoly-local`.
 This code is used both to parse the API documentation *and* to provide the Unpoly JavaScript and stylesheets for the site.
 See *Setting up local development* below.
 - Frontend assets can be found in `source/javascripts` and `source/stylesheets`.
-  They are compiled with Sprockets, there is no Webpack.
+They are compiled with Sprockets, there is no Webpack or another bundler.
 The sprockets integration in Middleman 4 works just like the classic Rails asset pipeline.
 - Helper functions and Middleman configuration can be found in `config.rb`.
 - The site is deployed by copying the static build files to [unpoly.com](https://unpoly.com).
 We use Capistrano to build and deploy with a single command.
 See *Deployment*.

 ## Updating API documentation

 The API docs for Unpoly functions, selectors, etc. are not maintained in *this* repo but in documentation comments in [unpoly/unpoly](https://github.com/unpoly/unpoly).
 Every API page on [unpoly.com](https://unpoly.com) will have a *Change this page* link leading to the underlying comment on GitHub.

 **When you make a change to an API documentation, make a PR in [unpoly/unpoly](https://github.com/unpoly/unpoly).
 Make sure to edit files in `lib` and not in `dist`.** Files in `dist` are rewritten with every release.

 Accordingly all API references and package overviews are *not* built as Middleman pages.
 Instead the info is parsed from documentation comments in the Unpoly source code in `vendor/unpoly-local`.